syncfusion/blazor-docs/src/charts/accumulation-chart/how-to/do-nut.md

----
-title: " Chart Annotation inside the doughnut | ASP.NET Core Blazor "

-component: "Chart"

-description: "The annotations are used to mark the specific area of interest in the chart area with texts, shapes or images"
----

 # Text placing center of the doughnut

 The annotations are used to mark the specific area of interest in the chart area with texts, shapes or images.